City Relocation Overview

 Top strengths

-• Climate is one of the strongest categories for this city.
+• Safety is one of the strongest categories for this city.

-• Schools also helps lift the overall score.
+• Climate also helps lift the overall score.

-• Carrollton, TX may appeal most to people with specific neighborhood priorities.
+• Carrollton, TX may appeal most to families.

 Main trade-offs